Luos-io/Documentation/src/pages/get_started/getting_started.md

   <img src="../../_assets/img/01_getting_started/Flash_board.png">
 </p>

 PlatformIO will build the firmware and flash it.
 If you have any trouble with your USB driver, please follow steps described above.
-If all steps passed, you should see the **LED3** blinks on your board.
+If all steps passed, you should see the **LED** blinking on your board.

-Congratulations, your first luos app is running on your board !
+Congratulations, your first luos app is running !

 ## Going further